vitmalina/w2ui/readme.md

 ## W2UI 1.2 - MIT License

-W2UI is modern, intuitive JavaScript UI library for buidling rich data-driven web application.
+W2UI is modern, intuitive JavaScript UI library for building rich data-driven web application.
 The library has a small footprint and no dependencies except jQuery.
 The library has the following widgets:

 * w2layout